tootsjr/learning-computer-science/README.md

 ### C & C++
 Focusing on manual memory management, pointer arithmetic, and the transition from procedural to object-oriented programming.
 Includes CLI tools and algorithmic implementations.

-### Web Architecture
-Implementing modern front-ends using React and JSX, with a focus on component architecture and clean state management.

 ## Project Structure

 * `/C` — Procedural programming and core logic.